Marie Joséphine of Savoy: Countess of Provence (1773–1791)

-Her spouse Louis Stanislas, aware of the gossip surrounding the unconsummated marriage of his elder brother the dauphin, made a point of boasting of vigorous conjugal relations between him and his spouse, so as to avoid the suspicions that their marriage was not consummated.
-It was widely doubted that the marriage was consummated.
+Her spouse Louis Stanislas, aware of the gossip surrounding the unconsummated marriage of his elder brother the dauphin, made a point of boasting of vigorous conjugal relations between him and his spouse, so as to avoid the widespread suspicions that their marriage was not consummated.
 Later in his life Louis Stanislas suffered from obesity—all existing painted portraits and engravings of him in 1771 show him to be of normal weight, and the idea that he was too obese to consummate his marriage is without historical supporting evidence.
 Marie Antoinette did dismiss the Count of Provence's boasting, and assured her mother that a consummation of his marriage “would need a miracle.”
 Some contemporaries thought Louis Stanislas reportedly proclaimed his wife to be pregnant merely to spite Louis Auguste and Marie Antoinette, who had not yet consummated their marriage.
-Years later the Savoyard ambassador to France reported that there was never a question of a physical union between them.
+Years later the Sardinian ambassador to France reported that there was never a question of a physical union between them.
 Marie Joséphine herself reported in February 1772 that she was quite sure she was not pregnant “and it’s not my fault.”
 The first of two confirmed pregnancies occurred in 1774, indicating consummation between the years 1772 and 1774.
 Marie Joséphine reportedly suffered a miscarriage in 1774.
 A second pregnancy in 1781 also miscarried, and the marriage remained childless.
-During these first years of their marriage, the couple lived together in some affection, and Marie Antoinette commissioned a sketch by Fragonard where a couple sits in front of a fireplace with cotton caps and muffs in their laps: the sketch was meant to mock the Count and Countess with a motive which hinted that they preferred to live secluded together.
+During these first years of their marriage, the couple lived together in some affection, and Marie Antoinette commissioned a sketch by Jean-Honoré Fragonard where a couple sits in front of a fireplace with cotton caps and muffs in their laps: the sketch was meant to mock the Count and Countess with a motive which hinted that they preferred to live secluded together.

 During her first years in France, the three royal couples - the count and countess of Provence, the count and countess of Artois, the Dauphin and Dauphine - as well as the princesse de Lamballe, who was the favorite of Marie Antoinette, formed a circle of friends and acted in amateur theater plays together, before an audience only consisting of the dauphin.
 During these years, the count and countess of Provence are frequently mentioned as accompanying the crown prince couple on sleigh rides, masquerades, opera performances and other entertainments.
 As the second lady of the French court after the queen, she alternated with the Mesdames de France in accompanying Marie Antoinette on official representational assignments.